Apple Crisp

 - Preheat oven to 375° F.

-- for the apple crisp filling: In a large bowl, combine flour, sugar, cinnamon, and nutmeg with the sliced apples.
-Place in a 9'' x 13'' pan.
+- For the filling: In a large bowl, combine flour, sugar, cinnamon, and nutmeg with the sliced apples.
+Spread in an even layer in a 9'' x 13'' pan.

-- for the apple crisp topping: In a medium bowl, whisk together the first five topping ingredients.
+- For the topping: In a medium bowl, whisk together the first five topping ingredients.
 Add butter and cut in with a fork or pastry cutter until you have large pea-size crumbs.
 Sprinkle over the apples.

 - Bake for 40 to 45 minutes, or until the topping is nicely browned and some of the apple juices are bubbling through the topping.